7Cedars/loyalty-program-next/issues/IMPROVEMENTS_BUGS.md

 - [x]  @Vendor, landing: 'visit page' theming is broken.
 Fix. -- still some buttons' ui broken.
 - [x]  @vendor, stats: balance not loading.
 Fix. -- problem does not exist at customer..
 - [ ]  @customer, claim gifts: -- claim gift or voucher distinction does not work.
+  - [ ]  This is because token addresses are loaded differently in this view.
+At useLoyaltyGift it skips the first step - in which tokenised was loaded.
+Will take quite a bit of work to fix.
 - [x]  @customer & vendor -- disconnected view: should also show reocnnecting... (without login button)
 - [ ]  @customer: should show if requirements are not met - does not work at the moment!
 - [ ]  @customer, your card: Loyalty points do not update.